Coelophysis: Growth and sexual dimorphism

 Rinehart (2009) assessed the ontogenic growth of this genus using data gathered from the length of its upper leg bone (femur) and concluded that Coelophysis juveniles grew rapidly, especially during the first year of life.
 Coelophysis likely reached sexual maturity between the second and third year of life and reached its full size, just above 10 feet in length, by its eighth year.
 This study identified four distinct growth stages: 1-year, 2-year, 4-year, and 7+ year.
 It was also thought that, as soon as they were hatched, they would have to fend for themselves.

 Two "morphs" of Coelophysis have been identified.
 One is a more gracile form, as in specimen AMNH 7223, and the other is a slightly more robust form, as in specimens AMNH 7224 and NMMNH P-42200.
 Skeletal proportions were different between these two forms.
 The gracile form has a longer skull, a longer neck, shorter arms, and has sacral neural spines that are fused.
 The robust form has a shorter skull, a shorter neck, longer arms, and unfused sacral neural spines.
 Historically, many arguments have been made that this represents some sort of dimorphism in the population of Coelophysis, probably sexual dimorphism.
 Raath agreed that dimorphism in Coelophysis is evidenced by the size and structure of the arm.
 Rinehart et al. studied 15 individuals, and agreed that two morphs were present, even in juvenile specimens, and suggested that sexual dimorphism was present early in life, prior to sexual maturity.
 Rinehart concluded that the gracile form was female and the robust form was male based on differences in the sacral vertebrae of the gracile form, which allowed for greater flexibility for egg laying.
-Further support for this position was provided by an analysis showing that each morph comprised 50% of the population, as would be expected in a 50/50 sex ratio.
+Further support for this position was provided by an analysis showing that each morph comprised 50% of the population, as would be expected in a Fisherian sex ratio.

-However, more recent research has found that C. bauri and C. rhodesiensis had highly variable growth between individuals, with some specimens being larger in their immature phase than smaller adults were when completely mature.
-This indicates that the supposed presence of distinct morphs is simply the result of individual variation.
+However, more recent research based on analysis of growth series has found that C. bauri and C. rhodesiensis had highly variable growth between individuals, with some specimens being larger in their immature phase than smaller adults were when completely mature.
+Osteohistological analysis of C. bauri likewise reveals an extremely variable life history pattern for the species.
+This indicates that the supposed presence of distinct morphs is simply the result of individual variation that is not related to sex differences.
 This highly variable growth was likely ancestral to dinosaurs but later lost and may have given such early dinosaurs an evolutionary advantage in surviving harsh environmental challenges.